 Different Training Styles

-There are many different styles of dog training, and finding the one that works best for you is important for helping your dog become a talented, loyal and faithful member of your family.
-All successful methods of dog training work to reinforce the relationship between dog and handler, and the foundation of any successful dog training program is getting the respect of the dog.
+There are many different styles of dog training, and finding the one that works best for you is important for helping your dog become a faithful member of your family.
+All successful methods of dog training work to reinforce the relationship between dog and handler.
 Fortunately, dogs are wired by nature to seek out leaders, and to follow the direction of those leaders.

 This post focuses on one of the most popular methods of dog training – lead/collar training.
 Most of the posts on this site focus on the other popular style of training dogs, often called “reward training” or “positive reinforcement“.

 Both lead/collar training and reward training have been around for a long time, and they have proven their effectiveness over time.
 The type of training that works best will vary from dog to dog, and from breed to breed.
-It is important to remember that each breed of dog has its own unique qualities, reinforced by hundreds of years of selective breeding.
+It is important to remember that each breed of dog has its own unique qualities.

 Personalities of individual dogs vary quite a bit, even within established breeds.
 You, as the owner of the dog, know better than anyone which style of dog training will work best.